ChromeQ/UdaciCards/README.md

 This project was bootstrapped with [Create React Native App](https://github.com/react-community/create-react-native-app).

+This app is part of the submission of the Udacity React Nanodegree.
+It is for the React Native course and it is a simple flash card app designed and tested on Android devices.
+To run this app please follow the instructions below but you can get to it quickly by typing `npm i && npm start` into the console where the code is cloned to.

 Below you'll find information about performing common tasks.
 The most recent version of this guide is available [here](https://github.com/react-community/create-react-native-app/blob/master/react-native-scripts/template/README.md).

 ## Table of Contents